MeilCli/SharedProperty/README.md

 ### Migration
-It is possible to migrate the saved value type by using `Utf8JsonSerializer.MigrationTypeDictionary` or`SpanJsonSerializer.MigrationTypeDictionary`.
+It is possible to migrate the saved value type by using `Utf8JsonSerializer.MigrationTypeDictionary` or`SpanJsonSerializer.MigrationTypeDictionary` or `SystemTextJsonSerializer.MigrationTypeDictionary`.

 Also, for migration with the same type please create Utf8Json or SpanJson CustomFormatterResolver and CustomFormatter.